klamping/vrt-email-course/manuscript/day-2.md

 * If you're interested in why we reference `./node_modules/bin/` and a way around that, [read up on npm scripts](http://firstdoit.com/npm-scripts/).

-## Disclaimer

-For the rest of this course we'll sometimes leave out repetitive bits of the code in our examples.
-To see the full code, [check out the code samples for each day](http://learn.visualregressiontesting.com/code-samples.zip).

 ## Let's make a test!

 Now that we have ChromeDriver running, we can use it to run some tests.
 In your project folder, create a new file called `tests.js`.
 Open it up in your favorite code editor.